PayPal and Venmo Taxes: What You Need to Know About P2P Platforms

 People sending money back and forth for their share of dinner don't have to worry about reporting such payments on their tax returns.
 However, the moment you begin accepting business payments on a P2P platform, you're responsible for reporting that income.
 P2P payment platforms, including PayPal, Venmo, Stripe, and others, are required to provide information to the IRS about customers who receive payments for the sale of goods and services through those platforms.

 The threshold for this reporting used to be high.
-Through 2022, third-party payment platforms were required to report gross payments received for sellers who receive:
+Third-party payment platforms are required to report gross payments received for sellers who receive:

 - Over $20,000 in gross payment volume AND

 - Over 200 separate payments in a calendar year

 If you cross this threshold, the platform is required to send Form 1099-K to you and the IRS in the following year.
 But, even if you don't receive a 1099-K, you're still required to report any business income you receive through these platforms on your income tax return.